 - The dates of testing will be determined by the administration of Clarksville High School and Clarksville Middle School.
-To reduce costs, the schools will test on the same day.
 The dates selected will be kept confidential.
 The schools reserve the right to test as frequently as they like. - Each enrollee will be given a unique identification number assigned by the school principal or his/her designee.
-This person will maintain a cross listing of the

-- individual and his/her identification number.
+This person will maintain a cross listing of the individual and his/her identification number.
 These numbers will be given to the outside testing company. - 3.
 When the administration determines a testing time, the principal or designee will inform the company to select random numbers from their pool.
 (The amount of numbers to select (test) will be determined by school administration).
-One alternate number will also be selected.
-This number will only be used if a problem exists with the original numbers (ex. student absence). - 4.
+Alternate numbers will also be selected.
+The alternate numbers will only be used if a problem exists with the original numbers (ex. student absence). - 4.
 The company will inform the principal or designee which numbers were selected.
 This person will then cross check the numbers with the names and identify the students who will be tested.
 The principal/designee will locate each individual and escort him/her to the appropriate testing site located within the school.
-If a student is absent, then the alternate number/name will be used. - 5.
+If a student is absent, then an alternate number/name will be used. - 5.
 After a specimen has been received, students will be given a pass to return to class. - Persons selected to be tested will have their numbers put back into the pool.
 A single individual could be tested each and every testing period if his/her number keeps coming up.